Aricg/aricg.github.io/assets/Pandoc/resume.md

 ----

-> A self-taught technophile.\
-> Open-source, Automation, Best Practices\
+> Open-source, Automation, Best Practices.\
-> Continous Integration, Continuous Deployment\
+> Continous Integration, Continuous Deployment.\
 > In an ideal world developers interface with compute as a commodity.\

 ----